Candidate: Moderna COVID-19 Vaccine (mRNA-1273)

-A day earlier, The Wall Street Journal reported CEO Stéphane Bancel’s projection that mRNA-1273 could be available for limited use as soon as this fall in a profile of the company that recounted its meteoric rise and included a description of him as being “very rigorous, and he’s very demanding at the same time.”
+Also in July, The Wall Street Journal reported CEO Stéphane Bancel’s projection that mRNA-1273 could be available for limited use as soon as this fall in a profile of the company that recounted its meteoric rise and included a description of him as being “very rigorous, and he’s very demanding at the same time.”

 World Health Organization (WHO) Chief Scientist Soumya Swaminathan, MD, MBBS, told reporters June 26 she considered mRNA-1273 “not far behind” what she called “probably the leading candidate” among COVID-19 vaccine candidates in development worldwide, AZD1222 by AstraZeneca, University of Oxford and Vaccitech.
-WHO counts more than 200 such candidates worldwide, of which 15 are in clinical trials.

 A day earlier, Moderna said it would partner for large-scale, commercial fill-finish manufacturing of mRNA-1273 with Catalent at its biologics facility in Bloomington, IN.
 Undert the agreement, whose value was not disclosed, Catalent agreed to provide packaging capacity and vial filling work under barrier isolator technology, as well as additional staffing required for 24×7 manufacturing operations at the site to support production of an initial 100 million doses of the vaccine candidate, which are intended to supply the U.S. market starting in the third quarter.